deephacks/confit/readme.md

 ## Licensing

-This distribution, as a whole, is licensed under the terms of the Apache License, Version 2.0 (see license.txt).
+This distribution, as a whole, is licensed under the terms of the Apache License, Version 2.0 (see license.txt)